 Getting there: The rail trails of Victoria have various launching points across the state, so check out a trail map to find out which part of Victoria your chosen trail starts.
 Access to many of these trailheads can be reached from Melbourne.

 Camp: Camping isn't possible along every trail but you'll almost always find a site nearby; there are no designated camping areas along the Goulburn River High Country Rail Trail but there are camping sites at caravan parks in Yea, Molesworth, Alexandra, Bonnie Doon and Mansfield.
-For information on the closest camping sites to each trail, visit www.victorianrailtrails.com.au.
-Detailed descriptions and maps of the trails can be found at www.railtrails.org.au
+For information on the closest camping sites to each trail as well as descriptions and maps of the trails go to www.railtrails.org.au.

 7. Gulf Region, Northern territory

 The Gulf Track from Borroloola to Normanton gives the 4x4 enthusiast a chance to encounter some of Australia's wildest and most remote areas.
 At first, it appears to be a dry and barren trip, but a few side diversions take travellers to picturesque gorges and rivers.

 This route is not complete without driving along the McArthur River, about two hours south of Borroloola.
 This is a great spot for fishing and canoeing, as the waters of the Gulf produce bounties of barramundi.
 Crossing the river along Burketown Crossing will take you east along the Savannah Way.
 A great opportunity for a small side trip presents itself about 50km down Savannah Way; after crossing the Wearyan River, there is small track just 300m down the road that leads to the Wearyan Falls.